-A simple will is not as difficult as brain surgery, and sure you can attempt to do it on your own but hiring an experienced estate planning attorney is certainly a safer choice.
-However, if you are not willing to pay hundreds of dollars for this service, there are plenty of online services which offer fill in the blank forms that help you generate a will, and this would undoubtedly be better than having no will at all.
+A simple will is not as difficult as brain surgery.
+Sure you can attempt to do it on your own but hiring an experienced estate planning attorney is certainly a safer choice.
+However, if you are not willing to pay hundreds of dollars for this service, there are plenty of online services which offer fill in the blank forms that help you generate a will.
+This would undoubtedly be better than having no will at all.
 But everyone’s situation is unique, and therefore the advice of an attorney can help you avoid some severe legal mistakes.

 Below are some common mistakes people make when preparing their own will: